Asthma in Teens and Adults - Topic Overview

 How is asthma diagnosed?

-X-ray, to see if another disease is causing your
+- A chest X-ray, to see if another disease is causing your symptoms.

-Allergy tests, if your doctor thinks your symptoms may be
+Allergy tests, if your doctor thinks your symptoms may be caused by allergies.

 How is it treated?

 There are two parts to treating asthma, which are outlined in your asthma action plan.
 The goals are to:

 Control asthma over the long term.
 Your asthma action plan tells you which medicine to take.
 It also helps you track your symptoms and know how well the treatment is working.
 Many people take controller medicine-usually an inhaled corticosteroid-every day.
 Taking it every day helps to reduce the swelling of the airways and prevent attacks.
 Your doctor will show you how to use your inhaler correctly.
 This is very important so you get the right amount of medicine to help you breathe better.